-This special wine was released in our 150th year, and is made from some of the best soil in the Concongella Vineyard.
+This special wine was released in our 150th year.
+Made from some of the best soil in the Concongella Vineyard.
 Planted in 1970, the vineyard is named after Marcus Thomson, the youngest of the Thomson siblings.
 His nickname is Sparky.
-We’ve selected the finest parcels of this special vineyard and made the wine in a traditional style, open fermented and aged in large oak.
+We’ve selected the finest parcels of this special vineyard.
+The wine has been made in a traditional style, open fermented and aged in large oak.
 It shows dark fruit and spices, with long lean tannins that will reward those who are patient.

 Our 2020 release to commemorate 100 years of the Thomson Family owning Best’s – Bart’s Block Shiraz

 Bart’s Block was planted in 1966, the year that Hamish Thomson, known as Bart to the family, was born.
 It is a special vineyard and stretched from the original homestead to alongside the Concongella Creek.
-It’s particularly interesting as it contains several different soil types within the small block including, sandy soil in the middle, clay at the creek end with quartz and granite closer to the house.
-This wine is quite sensual with lots of power, our winemaker Justin Purser describing it “like an iron fist in a velvet glove” with plenty of power and length.
+It’s particularly interesting as it contains several different soil types within the small block.
+Sandy soil in the middle, clay at the creek end with quartz and granite closer to the house.
+This wine is quite sensual with lots of power.
+Our winemaker Justin Purser describing it “like an iron fist in a velvet glove” with plenty of power and length.

 You’ll find an unreal colour, with lots of cherry and red fruit.
 A young wine now with a very big future.
 This is a limited release wine that is perfect to drink now but will go down for years to come.

 Try this wine for yourself.

 The future of Shiraz at Best’s Great Western